Skip to main content

 • Celebrated: staff that demonstrate good data management practices are celebrated by senior leadership.

-• Collaborative: all parts of the organisation are engaged on enterprise-wide data governance initiatives and input from stakeholders is incorporated from day one.
+• Collaborative: all parts of the organisation are engaged in enterprise-wide data governance initiatives and input from staff is incorporated from day one.

 • Business-enabler: staff have a strong understanding of how data governance can help them do their jobs more effectively and deliver real value for customers.